L4Q: Parameter Efficient Quantization-Aware Fine-Tuning on Large Language Models: Experiments

 \textbf{Target Foundation Models} \enspace OpenLLaMA\footnote{https://github.com/openlm-research/open\_llama} 3B model, LLaMA family models~\citep{touvron2023llama, touvron2023llama2} 7B to 33B, and Mistral-v0.1 7B~\citep{jiang2023mistral7b} model are used for the evaluation.

 \textbf{Baselines} \enspace We compare the proposed L4Q with previous quantization methods and quantization-aware PEFT methods.
 The baseline quantization methods considered are LSQ for QAT, and GPTQ and OmniQuant for PTQ.
 For quantization-aware PEFT baselines, we include QLoRA, QA-LoRA, and LoftQ.
 We apply uniform quantization in our experiments to ensure consistency across methods.
 The methods that were originally deployed with non-uniform quantization are denoted with an asterisk (*).
+For methods with LoRA adapters, including L4Q, the adapters are initialized following the original scheme: $A$ is initialized using Kaiming-uniform, while $B$ is initialized to zeros.
+We also note that the term \emph{fully-quantized} refers to a condition in which all linear layers are quantized, while non-linear components and the head layer remain in higher precision.

 \textbf{Evaluation Setups} \enspace We establish the L4Q framework based on the open-source frameworks: Lit-GPT\footnote{https://github.com/Lightning-AI/lit-gpt.git} and huggingface transformers\footnote{https://github.com/huggingface/transformers.git}.
 The models are symmetrically quantized with quantization group size of 128 for the LLaMA and Mistral models, and 64 for the OpenLLaMA models due to its small channel size.
 Also, the models are fine-tuned with a LoRA rank $r$ of 4 by default, and 8 for Mistral.
 We double the rank $r$ in QA-LoRA for a fair comparison in terms of the number of LoRA parameters.
 Further details on the effect of rank size and quantization group size can be found in Appendix~\ref{appen:l4q_hyperparam}.
-We use the Stanford-Alpaca~\citep{alpaca}, an English based dataset that consists of 50k training samples and 2k validation samples generated from the GPT 3.5 model~\citep{brown2020language}.
+We use the Stanford-Alpaca~\citep{alpaca}, a dataset that consists of 50k training samples and 2k validation samples generated from the GPT 3.5~\citep{brown2020language}.
 We use bfloat16 precision for numerically stable fine-tuning.
 All experiments are conducted on an NVIDIA A100 80GB GPU.
 Detailed hyperparameter settings for fine-tuning are provided in Appendix~\ref{appen:ex_settings}.